George Gordon, 9th Marquess of Huntly: Career

 Gordon was enlisted as ensign in the 1st Regiment of Foot (Royal Scots) in 1777.
 He was commissioned as a Captain the same year.
 In 1789, he was promoted Lieutenant Colonel.

 Upon the death of his father in 1794, he succeeded to the title of Earl of Aboyne in the Peerage of Scotland.
 He was a Scottish representative peer between 1807 and 1819.
 On 11 August 1815, he was created Baron Meldrum, of Morven in the County of Aberdeen in the Peerage of the United Kingdom.
 After the death of his distant cousin, the 5th Duke of Gordon in 1836, he claimed the title of Marquess of Huntly (also in the Peerage of Scotland), which was acknowledged in 1838 (but not the Earldom of Enzie or the Lordship of Gordon of Badenoch).

 From 1796 to 1806, he was Colonel in Chief to the 92nd Highlanders (Gordon Highlanders) and, from 1806 to 1820, was Colonel in Chief to the 42nd Highlanders (Black Watch).
 Huntly was also Colonel of the Aberdeen Mititia and served as aide-de-camp to King William IV from 1830 to 1837 and to Queen Victoria from 1837 to 1853.
 He was appointed a Knight of the Order of the Thistle in 1827.

 Cricket

-Huntly played in three first-class cricket matches between 1787 and 1792 whilst he was styled Lord Strathavon.
-He was a member of the White Conduit Club and an early member of the Marylebone Cricket Club (MCC) and played for early Surrey sides.
+Huntly played in three important matches between 1787 and 1792 whilst he was styled Lord Strathavon.
+He was a member of the White Conduit Club and an early member of the Marylebone Cricket Club (MCC), and played for Surrey.